-Why upgrade your thermostat to a smart device?
+Why upgrade your Smart Home needs thermostat to a smart device?

-Internet-based thermostats give homeowners the option of monitoring and controlling their home’s temperature remotely.
-For example, with a smart device you can turn on the air condition if a heat wave hits while you are away from home and you want to keep your pets comfortable.
-Additionally, there are options of building a zoned-system, which usually requires a smart thermostat.
+Internet-based thermostats allow homeowners to monitor and control their home’s temperature remotely.
+For example, with a smart device, you can turn on the air conditioner if a heatwave hits while you are away from home and you want to keep your pets comfortable.
+Additionally, there are options for building a zoned system, which usually requires a smart thermostat.
 Multiple temperature sensors can be placed around the home to control temperature more accurately.
-Once the smart system is in place, your home will remain cool or warm for less than the traditional cost.
+Once the smart approach is in place, your home will remain cool or warm for less than the traditional cost.
 Because it only has to work to adjust problem areas, you won’t have the burden of cooling or warming your entire home.

 - You spend fewer dollars on maintaining temperature each day.
 Your system only runs to keep your home comfortable while you are there.